ALWAYS THERE AND ALL A PART

 Opening Night | Thursday 7 December, 6 - 8pm

-BLINDSIDE is excited to announce Andy Butler as the recipient of the 2017 BLINDSIDE Emerging Curator Mentorship.
+BLINDSIDE is excited to host Andy Butler as the recipient of the 2017 BLINDSIDE Emerging Curator Mentorship.

 The six month mentorship with curator Emily Cormack, is focused on curatorial research and the development of an exhibition at BLINDSIDE that interrogates Whiteness in the Australian arts sector.
 A key research question is to investigate how cultural diversity and inclusion discourse circulates in the arts, and to ask artists from different cultural groups to respond to the hegemonic and Eurocentric values that form the foundation of visual art in Australia.